 which history very well remembers, when government

-had the temerity to try everything. the best thought
+had the temerity to try everything.
+The best thought

 of modern time having recognized a difference